 The spinning mill uses eco-friendly washing and dyeing processes.
 For washing the fibers a detergent approved according to Öko-Tex standard 100 is used.
 The colorants used are the same kind we use ourselves when we dye by hand in Sweden, and that we know is not harmful for our knitters, customers or environment.
 These are biodegradable auxiliary products from an international manufacturer, which is member of Ecological and Toxicological Association of Dyes and Organic Pigments Manufacturers (ETAD).
 The spinning mill does not hold any environmental certificate because of its relatively small operation.

 Chaleca’s unique wool- and angora yarn used for our exclusive line is spun at The Natural Fibre Company, an English spinning mill licensed for organic production and dyeing by The Soil Association, a standard equivalent and harmonised with the Global Organic Textile Standard (GOTS).
 The yarn itself is not certified since the raw material has no organic certification.
 The Corriedale wool comes from sheep grazing in the Falkland Islands and is of high welfare.
 The angora fibres comes from angora rabbits at Seidenhase, a farm in Germany where the animals are treated with respect, fed with local natural grains and shaved gently by hand.

-We strive to climate compensate all emissions from freights from our supplier and to our customers, by supporting tree planting and renewable energy projects that have been verified by the UN and certified according to the Gold Standard.
+To compensate for our negative impact – the transportations – we strive to climate compensate all emissions from freights from our supplier and to our customers.
+We climate off sett through supporting tree planting and renewable energy projects that have been verified by the UN and certified according to the Gold Standard.
 (An independent quality assessment of carbon dioxide emission reduction projects with social criteria in addition to the environmental.)